Tech

 We're forcing ourselves to stick to digital art to avoid logistical issues with physical space and organization.
 We used a screenless Wacom tablet with our laptop for a few years; it was perfectly serviceable, but we felt like we were hitting a skill barrier with the indirect input method.

 Using Procreate does switch one sense of directness for another: now all the controls are touchscreen graphics.
 You can't use them by feel, you have to look away from your art.
 To fix this, we got an 8BitDo Micro controller, which is honestly right up our alley anyway.
-It has a Keyboard Mode where you can map the D-pad to ⌘ Command + Z and so on.
+It has a Keyboard Mode; we map D-pad left to ⌘ Command + Z and so on.
+We took inspiration from the button controls in Flipnote Studio for some of the other mappings!

 Of course, only keyboard shortcuts that Procreate supports can be mapped.
 Every command you can add to the QuickMenu should have a keyboard shortcut, but that's not the case.
 Hopefully the devs patch this in later rather than never.